Spectral statistics and energy-gap scaling in $k-$local spin Hamiltonians: Results

 We find that the bulk thermalizes quickly at small disorder strength and reaches the maximum entanglement entropy given by the Page value $S_{\mathrm{Page}} = \lfloor L \ln2 - 1 \rfloor$ \cite{PhysRevLett.71.1291}.
 The maximum/minimum eigenstates that lie far from the bulk display low entropy, retaining memory of their unperturbed states until a critical value of disorder strength, say $\sigma_{c}$, at which they merge in the bulk.
 Since the density of states in general vanishes near the spectral edges, the eigenstate thermalization hypothesis (ETH) is not expected to hold in this regime.
 Consequently, the observation that eigenstates at the spectral edges are nonthermal is consistent with theoretical expectations \cite{PhysRevE.90.052105}.
+To make the entanglement structure more explicit, we plotted the normalized entropy as a function of the eigenvalues in Figure \ref{fig:entanglement_entropy_vs_eigenvalues_different_sigma_values} for $L =11$ and $k = 4, 7$ for several values of $\sigma$.

 From Eq. \eqref{eq:normalized_single_parameter_hamiltonian}, we expect that for small $\sigma$, the deterministic component $H^{(L,k)}(\mu, 0)$ dominates the disordered term $H^{(L,k)}(0, \sigma^{2})$.
 Consequently, the energy level statistics at small $\sigma$ are expected to deviate from the canonical random matrix ensembles such as GOE, GUE, or GSE.
 For large $\sigma$, the disordered component dominates, and we expect random matrix statistics from $H^{(L,k)}(\mu, \sigma^{2})$.
-In the next section, we establish that random matrix statistics are expected from this model at exponentially small disorder strength $\sigma \sim 2^{-L}$.
-This justifies our treatment of $H^{(L, k)}(\mu, \sigma^{2})$ as a random matrix for moderate disorder in the rest of the work.
+Latter in this section, we establish that random matrix statistics are expected from this model at exponentially small disorder strength $\sigma \sim 2^{-L}$.

 The density of states of $H^{(L, k)}(0, 1)$ changes from a Gaussian distribution for $k \ll \sqrt{L}$, to the Wigner semicircular distribution when $k \gg \sqrt{L}$ \cite{Erdős2014, FRENCH19715, RevModPhys.53.385}.
 For sufficiently large $\sigma$, we expect the density of states of $H^{(L, k)}(\mu, \sigma^{2})$ to follow the same crossover behavior.
 The Wigner semicircle law is given by \cite{c9eb8278-b5e2-37bc-a322-8e81785f98ed, Potters_Bouchaud_2020}